-Starting a business in Michigan will mean potentially registering with a number of federal, state and local agencies.
+Starting a business in Michigan will mean potentially registering with a number of federal, state, and local agencies.
 Let’s take a look at common licenses and permits a business will register for in Michigan.

 Detroit – In order to open a business in Detroit, a Certificate of Occupancy is required from the Zoning Division before operating a business out of a building.
 After the building is approved for use, a Business License is required from the Business License Center.

-Grand Rapids – The City of Grand Rapids requires a business license for certain businesses such as dance halls, home-based businesses, mobile food vendors and more.
+Grand Rapids – The City of Grand Rapids, requires a business license for certain businesses such as dance halls, home-based businesses, mobile food vendors, and more.

-In addition to the Business Registration, certain businesses such as banquet & event facilities, tattoo studios, junk yards, businesses selling alcohol and several more.
+In addition to the Business Registration, certain businesses such as banquet & event facilities, tattoo studios, junk yards, businesses selling alcohol, and several more.

-Lansing – The City Clerk’s Office issues business licenses for entities operating billiard rooms, health clubs, ice cream vendors and others.
+Lansing – The City Clerk’s Office issues business licenses for entities operating billiard rooms, health clubs, ice cream vendors, and others.

-Michigan Sales Tax License – Retailers & wholesalers selling tangible personal property, some contractors and certain services in Michigan need a register for a Sales Tax License from the Department of Treasury.
+Retailers & wholesalers selling tangible personal property, some contractors, and certain services in Michigan need a register for a Sales Tax License (also called a Sales Tax Permit) from the Michigan Department of Treasury.

-Certificate of Exemption – Businesses purchasing merchandise to resell will usually want to obtain a Michigan Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a Michigan Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.